mokyen/okyensourcesoftware/dmi.md

 (Note that Martin states that the term 'module' here refers to "a cohesive set of functions and data structures", not to [C++20 modules](https://en.cppreference.com/w/cpp/language/modules).)

 On the surface, this seems like clear guidance.
 In application, I have always had difficulty deciding the granularity of a "reason" or identifying the "actor".
 Are the actors any other classes that use the class, or would they be only calls that come from a different component?
 Are the actors individuals/teams on the project?
 Are the requirements themselves an actor?
-How small of a reason do you need to arrive at an appropriately sized entity?
+How small of a 'reason to change' do you need to arrive at an appropriately sized entity?

 I can look at back at my code over the past six or seven years and see how my interpretation of SRP has changed, but I have always sought more concrete guidelines.

 ### OCP

 The Open-Closed Principle was introduced in 1998 by Bertrand Meyer.
-Uncle Bob paraphrased this as
+Uncle Bob paraphrased this as:

 > "Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification."

 Early in my career, this seemed like ludacris advise.
 How could I possible write something that doesn't need modification in the future?!
 I can't predict this!
-Do I just need to make mistakes for a decade or more until I gain the wisdom to know?
+Do I just need to make mistakes for a decade or two until I gain the wisdom to know?

-The basis of OCP is that we should implement abstractions, often via an abstract base class (ABC), that abstract away private details about a specific implementation of the abstraction.
+The basis of OCP is that we should implement abstractions, often via an abstract base class (ABC), that abstract away private details about a specific implementation.
 The abstraction becomes an contract between the object and its callers.

 So what did I do when I first learned this?
 Everything is a class, and every class inherits from an ABC!
 IEverything!
 All hail the mighty interface!
 Dependency injection solves it all!

 Of course, this meant that I had ABCs for classes that only ever had one implementation.
 Every caller took a smart pointer, and [composition relationships](https://www.ibm.com/docs/en/rsm/7.5.0?topic=diagrams-composition-association-relationships) were disallowed.

 Was I really closed to modification when I was regularly changing my one or two implementation of an ABC and the ABC itself?
+If this was too much, and not using any ABCs was too little, how could I determine how to draw the boundaries that fulfilled OCP?

 ## Core Guidelines

 If we're going to look for advice on C++, the ultimate source is the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 So what do the Guidelines have to say about designing entities?
+(Click on the arrows to expand and see the full text of each guideline.)

 <details>
   <summary>F.8: Prefer pure functions</summary>